royalgarter/feathernote/README.md

 -   🔔 **Stay on Track:** Set reminders for your notes and get push notifications so you never miss a beat.
 -   📲 **Installable & Shareable:** As a PWA, you can install FeatherNote on your desktop or mobile device for a native-app feel.
 You can even share content directly to it from other apps!
 -   🚀 **Feather-light & Fast:** Built with Alpine.js and Tailwind CSS, the interface is snappy, responsive, and a joy to use.
+-   **Nostr Integration:** Sync your notes with the decentralized Nostr protocol, in addition to S3.

 ## Philosophy